johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 Here are the criteria for your game:
 * Is designed to be played in full screen mode (use Ctrl+Shift+R to run the program).
 * Is not similar to any exercises or assignments from this course.
-* Includes a scoring system (e.g., score as many points as you can, complete a task a quickly as you can).
+* Includes a scoring system (e.g., score as many points as you can, complete a task as quickly as you can).
 * Includes both mouse and keyboard interaction.
-* Lasts at most one minute.
+* Lasts one minute or less.

 In addition to those criteria, your program must include **all** of the following:
 * Conditional statements